-- Emerging evidence suggests that handwashing may also play a role in preventing soil-transmitted helminth infections, which infect over 1.5 billion people.
-42,43 - It is estimated that 41 million people, mostly women and children, have active trachoma infection, the world's leading infectious cause of blindness.45 Evidence shows that facewashing is critical to preventing the spread of this blinding disease.23

-- Facewashing is an important hygiene intervention that can be combined with handwashing to enhance health outcomes.23 - Observational data from four cluster-randomized control trials in rural India, Bangladesh, and Nepal, researchers found that birth attendants' handwashing was associated with a 49% reduction in the odds of post-partum maternal death.45
+- Emerging evidence suggests that handwashing may also play a role in preventing soil-transmitted helminth infections, which infect over 2 billion people. - It is estimated that 165 million people are at risk of active trachoma infection, the world's leading infectious cause of blindness.
+Evidence shows that facewashing is critical to preventing the spread of this blinding disease. - Observational data from four cluster-randomized control trials in rural India, Bangladesh, and Nepal, researchers found that birth attendants' handwashing was associated with a 49% reduction in the odds of post-partum maternal death.